Milo1885/Tease-AI/README.md

 	* Added "Output Error Message to Chat Window" option to Misc Settings.
 Whereever possible, Error messages that are sent to the Errorlogs will be displayed in the chat window as well.
 Certain error messages that were already displayed to the chat window now have adsditional details.

-	* Honorifics are now checked every time you write, not just when answering yes or no questions. (dariobrun)
+	* Honorifics are now checked for please, thanks and sorry, not only yes\no\hi.
+Words\Phrases for "sorry" can now be set in Sub Settings. (dariobrun)

 	* Changes to the punishment after failing too many times to use the honorific: now you will not get an automatic @CBT but you can decide what happens in the #SYS_HonorificPunish vocab.
 You can even use @CallReturn() to deal with it, for example. (dariobrun)

-    * Contacts can now use their own honorifics (dariobrun)
+    * Contacts can now use their own honorifics.
+These can be set in Settings->Apps->Glitter.
+The starting values will be blank, so Contacts will not check for honorifics unless you add them (add Honorific Must be Included with Key Phrases" is checked) (dariobrun)

 	* CustomMode() can now use Vocabulary files.
 For example, @CustomMode(#Finished, Goto, Finished Task) would goto the line (Finished Task) if the user said any of the lines inside #Finished (dariobrun)